-Prerequisite: SOCY 100.
 An advanced examination of the family in society.
-The aim is to apply major sociological theories to understand family as a social institution; describe the changing definitions of family; examine demographic changes in marriage and family patterns; and contrast micro- and macro-level interactions among individuals, families, and society.
-Topics include family research, single parenting, blended families, cultural differences in families, families over the life course, and governmental policies regarding families.
+The goal is to analyze, communicate, and project trends regarding family structures and outcomes through the application of major sociological perspectives.
+Sociological research is used to describe changing definitions of family, demographic trends in marriage and family patterns, social dynamics within families, and the effects of technology on family relationships.
+Topics include single parenting, blended families, cultural differences among families, changes in families over the life course, and governmental policies regarding families.